-Teylor: You know, I'm glad I-the first time I heard the song where you spell, which is Hot to Go, I couldn't understand why she was singing about hot dogs.
-'Cause my brain kept thinking, "Hot-hot doggo-hot doggo.
-Hot-no."
+Teylor: You know, I'm glad I- The first time I heard the song where you spell, which is "Hot to Go," I couldn't understand why she was singing about hot dogs.
+'Cause my brain kept thinking-

+Teylor: "Hot- hot doggo.
+Hot- no."